App certification requirements for the Windows Store

 6.13 The metadata and other materials you provide to describe your app must accurately and clearly reflect the source, function and features of your app

-The screenshots, app name, developer name, tile, and app description you provide with your app should make it easy for a user to understand the functions, features, and any important limitations of your app.
-If your app only functions with certain hardware, in certain geographies, or has other important limitations, those should be clearly described.
+The screenshots, app name, developer name, tile, category, and app description you provide with your app should make it easy for a user to understand the functions, features, and any important limitations of your app.
+If your app contains content or features restricted to certain geographies or certain hardware, or has other important limitations, they should be clearly described.
 You should not represent your app to be from a company, government body, or other entity if you do not have permission to make that representation.

 6.13.3 Your app must provide the same user experience on all processor types and target operating systems that it supports